Is There a Bank of America Virtual Credit Card? The Answer

 To become a Privacy user and start creating secure virtual cards, take the following steps:

-3. Connect a debit card or bank accounts
+- Connect a debit card or bank account

 U.S. residents over 18 years old with a checking account at a U.S. bank or credit union are eligible to sign up for Privacy.

-Privacy’s Personal plan is free for domestic purchases and includes up to 12 virtual cards per month.
-You’ll also be able to use the browser extensions, mobile app, spending limits, and the card pausing and closing feature.
+Privacy’s Personal plan is free for domestic purchases and lets you create Single-Use and Merchant-Locked Cards with a limit of 12 virtual cards per month.
+You’ll also be able to use the browser extensions, Privacy app, spending limits, and the card pausing and closing feature.

 References